winstonjs/winston/UPGRADE-3.0.md

   wrapper.
 - [logform]: All formats exports through `winston.format`
 - `LEVEL` and `MESSAGE` symbols exposed through [triple-beam].
-- [Shared test suite][abstract-winston-transport] for community transports
+- [Shared test suite][abstract-winston-transport] for community transports.

 Let's dig in deeper.
 The example below has been annotated to demonstrate the different packages that compose the example itself: